flatpickles/sketchbook/docs/quick-start.md

 Before running your dev server, you'll need to install all of Sketchbook's dependencies: `npm install`

 You can now run the dev server with `npm run dev`.
 Once Sketchbook is running on your local machine (perhaps at [http://localhost:5173](http://localhost:5173)), the app will hot-reload any time you save a file.
-Make sure you have Sketchbook open in your browser before you proceed.
+Make sure you have Sketchbook open in your browser before you proceed; you should see the "Hello World" project mentioned above.

 _Sketchbook is a SvelteKit project.
 You don't need to know anything beyond the basics noted here, but if you're interested in app implementation details, check out the [development notes](dev-notes.md)._